Recent Blogs

 2. Transportation: How to Get Around Nepal

-Public transportation in and around Nepal is there but rather chaotic.
-You could also make domestic flights to further locations, for example from Kathmandu to Pokhara, or travel by buses and taxis.
-In case you are planning some trekking, the majority of routes can only be done on foot, though some routes allow for donkeys or even porters.
+Public transportation around and within Nepal does exist; however, it is chaotic.
+You can make some domestic flights for further locations, such as from Kathmandu to Pokhara or travel around with buses and taxis.
+If you are to plan some treks, the majority of routes do only allow to go by foot, even though some may allow donkeys, or even porter

 3. Food and Drink